Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Brief review of Higgs- inflationary model

 \beq \dfrac{\partial V}{\partial h} = 0\,, \enq

 which implies that the Higgs field is completely determined by the inflaton field $\phi$

 \beq h^2_\mathrm{min}(\phi) = \dfrac{M_p^2\xi_h}{\xi_h^2+\lambda\xi_s}\,(e^{\alpha\phi}-1)\,. \enq

-Because of the potential \eqref{potential Einstein frame} is symmetric respect to transformation $h\to-h$, the two valleys are localizated by the condition \eqref{higgs field condition Einstein}.
+Because the potential \eqref{potential Einstein frame} is symmetric with respect to transformation $h\to-h$, the two valleys are localized by the condition \eqref{higgs field condition Einstein}.
 Thus, this shows that the Higgs field is an auxiliary field during inflation, so if we put the result \eqref{higgs field condition Einstein} back into the Einstein potential \eqref{potential Einstein frame}, we give the effective potential along the valleys

 \beq V_\mathrm{eff}(\phi\,,h_\mathrm{min}) = \dfrac{M_p^4}{4 (\xi_s+\xi_h^2/\lambda)}\,(1-e^{-\alpha\phi})^2 \enq